 Visiting The Beach movie location may not be the paradise you think.
 It was initially closed from June-September 2018 to allow its coral reefs and environment to recover from over-tourism but Thailand’s Department of National Parks, Wildlife and Plant Conservation announced on 2nd October that it would remain closed.
 The most famous beach in Thailand is now closed indefinitely to allow the beach and ecosystem to recover.

 Imagine a stunning beach cove, located 30 minutes away from a populated island.
 A cove whose crystal blue waters are almost glowing, the sand silky soft under your feet, the surrounding cliff faces beautifully dominant in a protective hug and where the surrounding choppy waters protect the enclave from human invaders.

-A screenplay based on Alex Garland’s novel of the same name – a story I still love to analyse (from a traveller’s perspective) and a destination I have wanted to always visit, despite knowing the consequences that its fame has brought.
+Except Maya Bay was made famous as a setting for where The Beach was filmed.
+A blockbuster screenplay based on Alex Garland’s novel of the same name.
+A story I too wanted to seek out as a traveller, despite knowing the consequences that its fame had brought.

 “You fish, swim, eat, laze around, and everyone’s so friendly.
 It’s such simple stuff, but… If I could stop the world and restart life, put the clock back, I think I’d restart it like this.
-For everyone.” – Alex Garland, The Beach
+For everyone.” – Alex Garland, The Beach (film)

 But I expected this, and you should too.
 Don’t think you are going to get lucky visiting Maya Bay in its undiscovered, immaculate ‘Beach’ form.
-If you do, it’s a bonus.
+If you do, once it opens again, it’s a bonus.
 Heavily marketed as a single trip or as a small part of an all-day boat cruise around the islands, the popularity of Maya Bay will never, ever dwindle.
-Besides, you are just the same as every other tourist landing there, making your mark and impacting on the landscape.
-Although you may be one of the only few that actually saw the movie.
-But anyway…